 - our non-alcoholic Margarita version

 One of the very early stories is from Baja California, Mexico.
-There, one Mr. Herrera supposedly created the cocktail in 1938.
-He prepared a Margarita for a customer allergic to many spirits but not Tequila.
+According to this, one Mr. Herrera supposedly created the cocktail in 1938.
+He prepared a Margarita for a customer allergic to many spirits but not tequila.

 Historian David Wondrich makes a general connection between the Margarita and Daisy Cocktails.
 That doesn't seem farfetched, considering that Margarita is the Spanish word for Daisy, but he couldn't shed light on the invention of the drink itself.

-After that, it took another 20 years until the recipe finally took off.
+Regardless of the true origin of the Margarita, it took until the 70s for the recipe finally take off.
+But boy, taking off it did.
 Today, we have National Margarita Day, held on February 22nd, and it's also the ultimate drink for all Cinco de Mayo celebrations.